connorzittrauer/CTEC-Demo/README.md

 of this exercise instead of hardcoding it to demonstrate my backend/security fundamentals.

 ### Getting Started
+1. Clone the repository
-1. Verify the latest version of Docker is installed
+2. Verify the latest version of Docker is installed
 2. Run:
 ```bash
 docker compose up --build